ElnuDev/blog.elnu.com/content/posts/how-to-configure-vim-for-writing/index.md

 ## Soft line breaks

-Most Vim configurations are done in your `~/.vimrc` file, which is global to all Vim sessions regardless of file type.
-However, we are going to want our customizations to only apply to Markdown text files.
-Luckily, Vim has a feature that handles this: [file type plugins](https://vim.fandom.com/wiki/File_type_plugins), which are stored in `~/.vim/ftplugin/`.
-In our case, let’s create one for Markdown files: `~/.vim/ftplugin/markdown.vim`.
+Most Vim configurations are done in the user's `~/.vimrc` file, which applies to all Vim sessions regardless of file type.
+However, we want our customizations to only apply to Markdown text files.
+Luckily, Vim has a feature that handles this.
+[File Type Plugins](https://vim.fandom.com/wiki/File_type_plugins) allow you to create vim configurations that only apply to certain filetypes.
+They are stored in `~/.vim/ftplugin/*`.
+We are going to create one for our Markdown files: `~/.vim/ftplugin/markdown.vim`.

-Add the following:
+Inside this file, add the following:

 ```VIM
 set linebreak